AarushC006/Handouts/README.md

 # LaTeX documents made by me, partially for Doral Academy students and partially for my own benefit

 `Tests` is a list of tests that I've made for math club students.
-Hope to expand it eventually

 `Other` is a list of non-math LaTeX documents that I've enjoyed writing!